dkozel/satcom-station/README.md

 The item is admitedely badly overengineered - it is heavy and so stiff, that the tightening screw will probably not work.
 I will probably re-do this part in Solidworks to make it significantly lighter.

-The freecad is an impressive attempt at modern parametric modelling; however, being free, it is not as refined as solidworks (yet).
-After doing printing this part and explaining to the fablab manager what the project is about, I got a lease of solidworks license.
+The [FreeCad](http://www.freecadweb.org/) is an impressive attempt at modern parametric modelling; however, being free, it is not as refined as my favourite [Solidworks](http://www.solidworks.com/sw/products/3d-cad/packages.htm) (yet).
+After printing this part and explaining to the fablab manager what the project is about, I got a lease of an actual Solidworks license.
 Altough not free, this is a really good, productivity-oriented software, so all the upcoming designs will be done there.
-I will always post the .stl files too.
+I will always post the .STL files too.

 Printing with 0.3mm layer thickness yields an OK result.